 Shadows of the Empire was an umbrella project that yielded a novel, comics, and toys.
 Unfurling between The Empire Strikes Back and Return of the Jedi, the SoTE game places you into the role of Dash Rendar, a member of the Rebel Alliance, who must protect Luke Skywalker from the deadly sights of Dark Prince Xizor, a galactic gangster looking to become Darth Vader’s second-in-command.

 Similar to the events of Rogue One, this game shines an interesting light on the unsung heroes in the conflict against the Galactic Empire.

 2. Star Wars: Obi-Wan

-Released more than a year after Phantom Menace hit theaters, this game put the emphasis on one of Episode I’s most beloved characters: young Obi-Wan Kenobi played by Ewan McGregor.
-Set before and during the events of that film, players are able to face off against a slew of enemies, both old and new, including an assassin droid, Tusken Raiders, and of course, Darth freakin’ Maul.
+Released more than a year after Phantom Menace hit theaters, this game emphasized one of Episode I’s most beloved characters: young Obi-Wan Kenobi played by Ewan McGregor.
+Set before and during the events of that film, players can face off against a slew of enemies, both old and new, including an assassin droid, Tusken Raiders, and of course, Darth freakin’ Maul.

 1. Star Wars: TIE Fighter

 It makes a lot of sense to consider TIE Fighter as a companion piece to Rogue Squadron.
 After all, both games are simply two sides of the same coin.
 In this case, you’re not fighting for the Rebel Alliance under Luke Skywalker, but for the Imperial Navy under his father, Darth Vader.
 The screeching TIE Fighters are just as iconic as the Rebel X-wings, so this title proved a real treat in allowing one to side with the bad guys for a change.